postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 [![settings update indicator](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/39862921-c290dbd0-5462-11e8-85a7-cfaf4141f0d3+(1).png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/39862921-c290dbd0-5462-11e8-85a7-cfaf4141f0d3+(1).png)

 Click **Update** to download the latest update.
 You will be notified when the download is complete prompting you to restart the Postman app to apply the updates.
-If you're not ready to update yet, click **Later** to auto update after the next app reload or launch.
+If you're not ready to update yet, click **Later** to auto update after the next app launch.

 You can also configure your preferences to enable automatic download for major updates under the **Update** tab within the **SETTINGS** modal.
 Postman automatically downloads minor updates and bug fixes.